meiersi/system-io-write/README.markdown

 share the implementation of encodings of Haskell values where the maximal number of bytes to be written per value is statically known.

-This library only provides types and combinators for defining writes.
-A number of actual writes is provided by the @encoding-writes@ library.
+This library only provides types and combinators for defining encodings.
+A number of actual encodings is provided by the @encoding-encodings@ library.
 They are used together with the @Builder@ type from the @bytestring@ library to provide builders for a variety of encodings in the @encoding-builders@ library.